UWDIRECT/UWDIRECT.github.io/grading.md

 There will be about 4 homeworks;
 The homeworks will be assigned in the first part of the course and students will submit their homework using GitHub. **You must have created a GitHub account before class starts.**
 To receive full credit, homework must be posted by **11:59 PM Pacific Time** on the due date.
-For Winter 2020, homework assignments will typically be due on **Tuesdays** unless otherwise noted.
+For Winter 2021, homework assignments will typically be due on **Tuesdays** unless otherwise noted on the syllabus.
 <!--Due to the holiday schedule in Winter quarter, homework may be assigned either on a Tuesday or a Thursday.-->  The instructors and TAs will then provide feedback via GitHub issues.
 You will have a week to respond to the feedback by a homework revision to make up any points not received on the first submission.
 If you choose to go this route (and you should), you will need to @mention the TA or instructor who first reviewed your homework.
 Twenty percent will be deducted from homework received up to a week after its due date.
 No credit will be given for homework more than one week late (unless there is special permission from the instructors).
-All homework, including those with extensions, must be submitted no later than midnight March 17, 2020.
+All homework, including those with extensions, must be submitted no later than midnight March 15, 2021.

 ## A Note about collaboration